ASanchez-Tojar/meta-analysis_transgenerational_effects_commentary/README.md

 [`models`](https://github.com/ASanchez-Tojar/meta-analysis_transgenerational_effects_commentary/tree/master/models): contains sets of models run as part of this project.
 For more information, see the [supplementary information](https://asanchez-tojar.github.io/meta-analysis_transgenerational_effects_commentary/supplementary_information.html).

 ### Notes:

+See details of the licence of this repository in [LICENSE.txt](https://github.com/ASanchez-Tojar/meta-analysis_transgenerational_effects_commentary/blob/master/LICENSE.txt)